-A number of years ago I had an amazing experience in adoration.
+A number of years ago I had an extraordinary experience in adoration.
 I had suffered for years with chronic and often debilitating pain.
 The pain caused me to isolate myself because after fighting the pain, I had so little energy to interact with or serve others.
-After a period of reflection and prayer I decided that I would try to fight through the pain to serve others anyway.
-I had no idea how I could accomplish this ideal, but I purposed to do so.
+After the prompting of the Holy Spirit and a period of reflection and prayer, I decided that I would try to fight through the pain to serve others anyway.
+I had no idea how I could accomplish this goal, but I purposed to do so.

 An opportunity came shortly thereafter when my wife was attending a retreat at a nearby parish.
-I decided to go and spend an hour praying for them and for the Spirit of God to meet each of the women in a special way.
+I made the decision to try to go and spend an hour praying for them for the Spirit of God to meet each of these women in a special way.
 After a long sleepless night, it took everything I had to get out of my home and into the car.
-I arrived at the Church and slowly made my way out of the car and into the sanctuary.
+I arrived at the Church and slowly crawled out of the car and then walked slowly into the sanctuary.

 Every movement was resisted by the inflamed nerves in my body as I slouched onto the hard cold chair.
-Doubled over before the blessed sacrament I was barely able to sit let alone pray.
-If the Church wasn’t so cold I would have been tempted to slide off onto the floor.
+Doubled over before the Blessed Sacrament I was barely able to sit let alone pray.
+If the Church wasn’t so cold I would have been tempted to slide off the chair onto the floor.
 Even so, I began to beseech our Lord on their behalf.

 No doubt a miracle.
-I have never forgotten that transcendent transition from the inward isolation of self battling affliction to the complete absorption, ease, and selflessness in worship and prayer.
+I have never forgotten that transcendent transition from the inward isolation and self-focused battle to the complete absorption, ease, and selflessness in worship and prayer.

 Beyond this event, I have regularly been surprised at what happens to me in adoration.
 It seems that distractions fade, discomfort disappears, and hours pass.